stephanlin/java-notes/README.md

 ## Static Keyword
 ### Static vs. Non-static
+* Static methods belong to the class not to the object(instance).
 * Static methods are invoked using the class name.
 * Non-static methods are invoked using the instance name.
 * Static methods cannot access instance variables.